mehulagg/gitlab/doc/user/permissions.md

 1. Project access tokens are supported for self-managed instances on Free and above.
 They are also supported on GitLab SaaS Premium and above (excluding [trial licenses](https://about.gitlab.com/free-trial/)).
 1. If the [tag is protected](#release-permissions-with-protected-tags), this depends on the access Developers and Maintainers are given.
+1. If the issue to be moved has attached design files they will also be moved into the target project even if the actor doesn't have developer permissions.

 ## Project features permissions